jonaslocke/riftbound-card-price-search/README.md

-# Riftbound Card Price Search
+ï»¿# Riftbound Card Price Search

 A Next.js app for searching Riftbound cards, viewing card details, and jumping to card pages directly from typeahead suggestions.
 The app supports light/dark themes, keyboard navigation for search suggestions, and a global header search.
 Tailwind (v4) and shadcn/ui are set up for rapid styling.